dbj-data/dbj-dll-samples/readme.md

 &copy; 2020 - 2021 by dbj at dbj dot org

-# DBJ COMPONENT SYSTEM&trade; aka DBJCS
+# DBJ COMPONENT SYSTEM&trade; aka 'DBJ DLL'

 Why are today's component systems so complex, and difficult to use?
 Behind that very pompous name is attempt to architect and implement the simplest possible component system.